strimzi/strimzi-kafka-operator/v1-api-conversion/README.md

 ## Running the conversion tool as a Kubernetes Job

-You can also run the conversion tool as a Kubernetes Job.
+You can run the conversion tool as a Kubernetes `Job`.
-This is useful if you cannot run it locally, or if you, for example, do not have a direct connection to the Kubernetes cluster.
+This approach is useful if you cannot run the tool locally or do not have a direct connection to the Kubernetes cluster.
-To allow the conversion to do its job, you need to grant it the required access rights.
+Before you run the `Job`, grant the necessary access rights by creating a `ServiceAccount`, `ClusterRole`, and `ClusterRoleBinding`.
+The example also defines the `Job` that runs the conversion script:

 ```yaml
 apiVersion: v1